-Over the Blue Mountains from the coast and just a little bit north is a national park that’s almost as unknown as the famous pine tree named after it; Wollemi National Park.
+Over the Blue Mountains from the coast and just a little bit north is a national park that’s almost as unknown as the famous pine tree named after it – Wollemi National Park.

-• Ruins and Rock Outcrops - Newnes Campground
+• Ruins and rock outcrops - Newnes campground

 Two people outside a tent in Newnes Campground - walk in, looking up at the cliffs, Wollemi National Park.
 Photo credit: Daniel Tran / DPE

-Nestled deep in the Wolgan Valley, surrounded by soaring sandstone walls, Newnes Campground is the perfect hideaway.
+Nestled deep in the Wolgan Valley, surrounded by soaring sandstone walls, Newnes campground is the perfect hideaway.
 The cliffs keep the sun off your tent for a sleep in, but don’t bet on the birds staying quiet for that dawn chorus.

-Wildlife’s the theme – be sure to pack your food up nice and tight because the local wallabies will be more than keen to try your lunch. #dontfeedit You shouldn’t feed the animals, here’s why.
+Wildlife’s the theme – be sure to pack your food up nice and tight because the local wallabies will be more than keen to try your lunch.

-Campsite facts: book online, 3hrs from Sydney.
-Is a WALK-IN-only campground.
-It’s a long, roughly 10km walk to reach the campground with no vehicle access.
+Campsite facts: Book online, 3hrs from Sydney.
+Is a walk-in only campground.
+It’s a long, roughly 10km, walk to reach the campground with no vehicle access.
 BYO water, rubbish bags, firewood, and toilet paper – luckily there are drop toilets available.

 Newnes Glow Worm Tunnel